Automattic/wp-calypso/packages/composite-checkout/README.md

 ### useLineItems

-A React Hook that will return a two element array where the first element is the current array of line items (matching the `items` prop on `Checkout`), and the second element is the current total (matching the `total` prop).
+A React Hook that will return a two element array where the first element is the current array of line items (matching the `items` from the `CheckoutProvider`), and the second element is the current total (matching the `total` from the `CheckoutProvider`).
 Only works within [CheckoutProvider](#CheckoutProvider).

 ### useLineItemsOfType